kippmr/6-Mens-Morris/README.md

 # 6-Mens-Morris
-6 Men's Morris game implemented in Java
+6 Men's Morris game implemented in Java with JavaFX